drwhirstyburgers/punchclock/README.md

     - This is proving most challenging for me.
 I will consult a to do app I created wherein the to-dos were created from the users new view.
     - so far I have tried using helper methods, but I had trouble passing the object to the method.
     - I am pretty sure I have to manipulate the routes to modify the AJAX requests accordingly.
     - I managed to do it by manipulating the routes to match to the action in the controller and passing the correct data to the forms via the controller and each loops.

+## Future considerations:

+1. As a user I would like to see how many hours I worked in the last pay period.

+2. As a user I want to see how much money I made in the past pay period.

 I have worked hard on this.
 I hope it shows what I am capable of.